Syphilis: Signs, symptoms and treatment

 This final stage can kick in months or years after your body has been exposed to the infection.

-It's rare but, if you don't treat it, it can cause serious damage to the nervous system and other internal organs and occasionally prove fatal.
+It's very rare but, if you don't treat it, it can cause serious damage to the nervous system and other internal organs and occasionally prove fatal.

 Syphilis in babies

 Yes, syphilis can be passed on from the pregnant person to the baby.
 If someone has the infection while pregnant they run the risk of having a stillbirth.
+Syphilis in babies is rare in Ireland as all pregnant people are routinely tested for syphilis at their antenatal visit.

 Babies born to pregnant people with syphilis may also have congenital defects such as deafness, neurological impairment and bone deformities.
 If the pregnant person is not treated immediately, an infected baby could be born without symptoms and develop them within a few weeks.